 Has Standard RV Amenities

 Despite their smaller size Class B RVs give up almost nothing in terms of amenities.
-They have bathrooms with toilets and hot showers, kitchens, refrigerators, air conditioning and heat, a surprising amount of storage capacity, and the ability to power electrical devices and appliances.
+They have bathrooms (usually, but not always) with toilets and hot showers, kitchens, small refrigerators, air conditioning and heat, a surprising amount of storage capacity, and the ability to power electrical devices and appliances.

 They have holding tanks of varying sizes, including freshwater, greywater, and wastewater.
 In addition, they provide onboard propane for cooking and heating.
 Class B RVs give up nothing in the way of modern conveniences and creature comforts.